Clifton F. Hodge: Biography

 Hodge was born in Janesville, Wisconsin on 16 October 1859 to Mary (Merrill) and Nelson Wellington.
 He graduated with a BA from Ripon College in 1882, and worked as a civil engineer in Montana and Wyoming before joining Johns Hopkins University in 1886.
 Receiving a Ph.D. in 1889 he also worked in the university museum as a curator and was a fellow in biology.
 He worked as a naturalist on the USFC Fish Hawk and then joined Clark University where he worked on neurobiology while also promoting biological education at all levels including sex education in high schools.
 He demonstrated fatigue in nerve cells by continuous stimulation of sympathetic and spinal ganglia of frogs.
-He conducted experiments on the effect of alcohol to cats and dogs.
+He conducted experiments on the effect of alcohol to rats, cats and dogs as part of the Committee of Fifty and its subcommittee on physiology under H. P. Bowditch of Harvard, J. S. Billings, R. H. Chittenden and W. H. Welch.
 His students worked on a variety of topics including a study of crayfish by Floyd Chidester and fungi by W. A. Matheny.
 He then moved to the University of Wisconsin.
 From 1913 he served as professor of biology at the University of Oregon.
 He studied problems related to nuisance insects and worked on efficient traps.

 Hodge was an advocate of animal experiments and opposed the arguments of anti-vivisectionists.
 In 1896, he commented that "after conscientiously reading their literature for the past five years I feel warranted in saying that science has little to fear from the efforts of the antivivisection societies."
 His textbook Civic Biology (1919) coauthored with Jean Dawson (who was later his wife) was among the last pro-evolution texts to be published prior to the 1920s anti-Darwinian movement.

 He became a professor of extension at the University of Florida around 1919, taking an interest in applied biology, including local problems relating to flies and mosquitoes.